 The Exhibitions Program offers combinations of professionally produced exhibitions and fine arts-based events.
 Exhibitions feature local, regional, national, and international artists, as well as arts organizations, in all disciplines and genres.
 Curators and collection lenders are also provided exhibition, arts education, and community outreach opportunities.
 Exhibitions are often supplemented, and cross-collaborated with the Arts Education and Presenting Programs to develop educational and interactive components such as demonstrations, gallery talks, receptions, residencies, and workshops.

-Four to six featured exhibitions are scheduled in the Grand Galleries annually to comprise the Exhibition Season.
+Five to seven featured exhibitions are scheduled in the Grand Galleries annually from September through July to comprise the Exhibition Season.

 Each season will include diversity of topics, media, expression, education, and stimulating experiences to best serve target audiences and the community-at-large.
 Our eclectic programming encourages curiosity, improves quality of life, rewards repeat patronage, and supports artists in our region.

 Admission to the Grand Galleries is free and open to the public during public hours.
 On occasion, the Galleries may offer special programming that requires a reservation, paid ticket, or admission fee.

 Personal and academic photography is permitted in most exhibitions.
 Video and special equipment such as tripods and lighting are prohibited.

 Touching of artwork and objects in feature exhibits is typically prohibited.
 Food and beverages may be permitted with some programming.

 Please contact Gallery Staff for permitted uses during feature exhibitions and events.